madhavmehndiratta/blog/_posts/2020-05-03-openadmin-walkthrough.md

 --------------------------------------- ---------------------------------------------------------
 ```

-For some reason, the exploit was not working for me, so instead I used copied the exploit from exploitdb.
+For some reason, the exploit was not working for me, so instead I copied the exploit from the exploitdb.
 You can copy the following exploit and save it as <i>exploit.sh</i>

 ```sh
 # Exploit Title: OpenNetAdmin 18.1.1 - Remote Code Execution